‘On your mark, get set, grow’, reads Dorsey’s website; and juniors at this 19-office international firm were keen to do just that.

 The first stage: recruitment on and off campus

-In 2018 Dorsey visited more than 20 law schools for OCIs on top of a handful of job fairs including the Loyola Patent Interview Program, the Minnesota Minority Recruitment Conference, the Lavender Law Career Fair, and the Rocky Mountain Diversity Legal Career Fair.
+In late 2020 and early 2021 Dorsey visited more than 15 law schools for OCIs on top of a handful of job fairs including the Lavender Law Career Fair, the Loyola Patent Interview Program, and the Minnesota Minority Recruitment Conference.
 Alumni are a common choice to conduct the interviews; when not possible they're typically handled by recruiting committee members.

 The candidate's interests form the subject matter for initial interviews, including their general view on the legal profession; Dorsey as a firm; and the office location.
 “We may ask about the candidate's experience in law school and try to get a sense of the practice areas they think they're most interested in.”
 Anything that can help an applicant stand out from the crowd is factored in, including but not limited to background, interests and breadth of academic and work experience.
 Law review, journal and moot court experience all count positively here.

 At this stage each candidate meets six or seven interviewers to talk about their own interest in the firm, their practice areas of interest and working in the relevant city.
-Dorsey favors a mix of one-on-one, two-on-one and more informal lunch interviews to see how applicants perform in different situations.
+Dorsey favors a mix of one-on-one, two-on-one and a more informal interview with a couple of associates to see how applicants perform in different situations.

 The firm's advice here is similar to that for the OCI stage, with the addendum that callbacks are more personal and are a good stage for the applicant to get to know the firm and their interviewers better.
 Some prior preparation is essential here, as being knowledgeable about the interviewers' practice is a great conversation starter and tells them you have a genuine interest in working alongside them.